Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

 \subsection{Hodge-dual operator}

-A Hodge-dual operator is an indispensable theoretical tool in the Yang--Mills theory.
-One of the possible gauge-invariant field equations using the curvature is, e.g., $d_G\FFF^{~}_G=J$, where $J$ is the source field.
+A Hodge-dual operator is an indispensable theoretical tool for describing the Yang--Mills theory.
+One natural gauge-invariant equation of motion for the gauge field is, e.g., $d_G\FFF^{~}_G=\JJJ$, where $\JJJ$ is a three-form object owing to the source field.
 However, the left-hand side is identically zero owing to the Bianchi identity.
 We cannot exploit it as an equation of motion.
-In reality, the gauge-invariant equation of motion is $\HD(d_G\HD(\FFF^{~}_G))=J$, where $\HD$ is the Hodge-dual operator.
+In reality, the gauge-invariant equation of motion is $\HD(d_G\HD(\FFF^{~}_G))=\JJJ$, where $\HD$ is the Hodge-dual operator.
 Together with the structure equation, the equation of motion governs the system's dynamics.
 The Hodge-dual operator induces dynamics into the Yang--Mills theory while keeping the gauge invariance of the equation of motion.

 Another role of the Hodge-dual operator is introducing a $\Z_2$-grading structure for the gauge fields.
-Since the Hodge-dual operator maps a $p$-form object to an $(n - p)$-form object in an $n$-dimensional smooth Riemannian manifold, the Hodge-dual operator is endomorphism for $n$-form objects in $2n$-dimensional manifolds.
+Since the Hodge-dual operator maps a $p$-form object to an $(n - p)$-form object in an $n$-dimensional smooth Riemannian manifold, the Hodge-dual operator is an endomorphism for $n$-form objects in $2n$-dimensional manifolds.
 It induces the $\Z_2$-grading vector space.
 This section discusses the $\Z_2$-grading vector space owing to the Hodge-dual operator in the inertial manifold with the Euclidean and the Lorentzian metric tensors.